aria-ml/dataeval/docs/source/notebooks/tt_identify_ood_samples.md

   name: python3
 ---

-# Identify Out-of-Distribution Samples
+# Identify out-of-distribution samples

-This guide demonstrates how to identify out-of-distribution (OOD) samples using reconstruction-based methods with different model architectures.
+This guide demonstrates how to identify [out-of-distribution](../concepts/OOD.md) (OOD) samples using reconstruction-based methods with different model architectures.

 Estimated time to complete: 10-15 minutes